-I wanted to share a sorbet recipe with you that has seen many changes and variations in our home over the last few years.
+Hello there, friends!
+I wanted to share a DELICIOUS sorbet recipe with you that has seen so many changes and variations in our home over the past few years.

-With each new variation, it gets better and better.
+With each new variation, it just got better and better.

 Not only is this sorbet light, fresh and healthy, it’s also low-sugar and full of antioxidants from the blueberries.

 Oh — and, did I mention it’s incredibly easy to make, too?
 Just freeze the blueberries and you’re practically there.
 I use my trusty food processor (because I’m totes in love), but you could also use a heavy duty kitchen blender.

 Try it out soon and have a cold, sweet, and healthy treat this summer.

 If you’re on the lookout for more tasty sweet treats like this lemon blueberry sorbet, check out my:

 - Fresh Peach Frozen Yogurt